sonelrubin/dynamics-365-contact-center/contact-center/administer/set-up-embedded-experience.md

 1. Refresh your browser.
 The embedded widget appears in your application.

-1. To connect Copilot to the CRM system, select required Login URI and v58.0 as the Salesforce API Version to set up the third-party CRM connection.
+1. To connect Copilot to the CRM system, select required sign in URI and v58.0 as the Salesforce API Version to set up the third-party CRM connection.

 ### See also